vbookshelf/myOfflineAi-PrivacyFirst/README.md

 myOfflineAi is an app that runs entirely on your computer and connects directly to Ollama - a program that lets you run AI models locally.
 Ollama is the engine that downloads, manages and runs the models.
 When you type something into the app, it sends your message to Ollama running on your machine (not over the internet).
 Ollama processes the request with the chosen AI model and streams the response back to the app.

 In other words, myOfflineAi is a helpful interface running in your browser.
 Ollama models do the thinking in the background.
-Everything happens locally - your sensitive data never leaves your computer.
+Everything happens locally - your sensitive data never leaves your machine.
 Compliance thinking is built into the software.

 <br>